heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 - [QRCode Monkey](https://www.qrcode-monkey.com/)

-There are an array of QR code generators that you can use.
-Using a QR code generator that works best for you and your needs is essential.
-Some QR code generators ensure a lifetime of unlimited scans, custom designs and colors, free commercial usage, performance tracking, and more.
-You should conduct research and compare different QR code generators before deciding on one.
+It's important to choose a generator that best suits your needs.
+Some QR code generators offer features such as unlimited scans, customizable designs and colors, free commercial usage, and performance tracking.
+Before deciding on a generator, it's recommended to research and compare the available options.